manjotmb20/Rdatasets/doc/Stat2Data/rst/CAFE.rst

 Details
 ~~~~~~~

-The Corporate Average Fuel Economy (CAFE) bill was proposed by Senators
+The Corporate Average Fuel Economy (CAFE) Bill was proposed by Senators
 John McCain and John Kerry to improve the fuel economy of cars and light
 trucks sold in the United States.
 However a critical vote on an
 amendment in March of 2002 threatened to indefinitely postpone CAFE.
 The